KudoAI/chatgpt.js/docs/README.md

 Each call equally fetches the last response.
 If you think it works, it probabily will... so just type it!

-If it didn't, simply submit an [issue](https://github.com/kudoai/chatgpt.js/issues) or [PR](https://github.com/kudoai/chatgpt.js/pulls) and it will be integrated, ezpz!
+If it didn't, check out the extended [userguide](https://github.com/kudoai/chatgpt.js/blob/main/docs/USERGUIDE.md), or simply submit an [issue](https://github.com/kudoai/chatgpt.js/issues) or [PR](https://github.com/kudoai/chatgpt.js/pulls) and it will be integrated, ezpz!

 <p><img type="separator" height=8px width="100%" src="https://raw.githubusercontent.com/kudoai/chatgpt.js/main/media/images/separators/aqua.png"></p>